joshrwhite/CarND-Traffic-Sign-Classifier-Project/README.md

 I performed this randomization in the sixth code cell by chaining modifications like translating (image shift using 'translate()', scaling (just like image modification on roads using 'scale()' warping (twisting or rotating using 'warp()'), and randomizing brightness (using 'brighten()').

 This data was saved in the fourteenth code cell so that I could reload the augmented data.
-The augmented data was stored in the [augmented_data](https://github.com/white315/CarND-Traffic-Sign-Classifier-Project/blob/master/augmented_data) folder location.
+The augmented data was stored in an augmented data folder location.
 When it gets loaded, it gets renamed into pipeline-friendly names.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.